TomWhitwell/MTM_Newsite_2022/_WorkshopDocs/WorkshopBuildGuide.md

 * The switch is an ON-OFF-MOM.
 Check that the alignment of the switch - the momentary side - is downward, as marked on the board.
 * Use a bit of tape or blu-tack to line LEDs up to the panel before soldering
 * Ensure the long LED legs go through the hole marked +.
 Don't rush it, it's annoying to fix later
 * The SD Card is a little fiddly.
 Maybe do this separately, after all the other components.
-Use a bit of tape or blu-takk to hold it in place.
+Use a bit of tape or blu-tack to hold it in place.
 It has very small pins, be careful when soldering to avoid shorts from big solder blobs.

 {% include linkedHeading.html heading="Building Mix" level=2 %}
 {% include documentation_image.html filename="images/WS_build_mix.jpg" caption="Build in two stages.
 Do the dense switches and LEDs after the sockets and pots are in place" %}